Transport @ 3.5 Million

 As a dynamic document, work is being undertaken to ensure METRONET rail and other planning priorities are reflected within future editions of Transport @ 3.5 Million to align with current Government priorities.

 The plan looks at where people will live and work in the future and outlines a flexible transport system so that people and freight can keep moving as the city grows.

 To reflect the complexity and significance of the State's transport needs, the Department of Transport established an inter-government Steering Committee comprising senior executives from the following organisations to guide the development of the plan:

 - Department of Transport.

 - Department of Planning.

 To inform the mass transit component of Transport @ 3.5 Million the State Government requested specialist academics from the Planning and Transport Research Centre of WA (PATREC) to undertake a high-level research study.

-Feedback received during a three-month comment period showed strong support for the draft plan released in July 2016 and as a result the investments and initiatives in the consultation draft were retained in the final version with minor modifications in the February 2017 edition.
+Feedback received during a three-month comment period showed strong support for the draft plan released in July 2016 and as a result the investments and initiatives in the consultation draft were retained with minor modifications in the February 2017 edition.